georgicodes/linux_bootcamp/agenda.md

     * Filesystem Hierarchy Standard (FHS)
     * Disk + filesystem usage
         * differences between Linux and Windows
-        * case sensistive
+        * case sensitive
         * relative v absolute paths
     * Overlay file systems
-    * Exercises and examples and pictres
+    * Exercises and examples and pictures
     * `fsck`

-### Command Line - Tammy - 15mins
-    * types of shells
-    * getting help - man pages
-    * basic commands `pwd, cd, cd .., ls`
-    * searching for files
-    * working with files `cat, less, tail, head`
-    * Package Management System
-        * Installing software

 ### Processes - Tammy - 15min
     * what is a process
     * types of processes
     * how the shell creates processes
     * running processes in background and foreground
     * execution modes
     * daemons